Hacienda San Pedro Chimay: History

 The hacienda was built in the late sixteenth or early seventeenth century and is one of the oldest haciendas close to Mérida.
 In the eighteenth century, it was owned by the descendants of Bonifaz Lara, who was originally from Spain.
 Juan Miguel Castro, founder of the Port of Progreso refurbished his wife's family home in 1852, and dedicated the reconstruction with a dated plaque to his wife, María de Jesús Lara.

 After the Castro Lara family, the estate passed to the Cervera family, when the owner surnamed Castro Rocher left the property to his wife Margarita Cervera Solis upon his death.
 José Eduardo Seijo Gutierrez, acquired the hacienda in 1982 from 10 lenders that had foreclosed on it.
 The family uses the property as their "country home", since it has a nice pool and a productive vegetable garden.

-On 28 June 1993 the Cuxtal Ecological Reserve was designated to protect the history of the 7 large haciendas, their adjoining pueblas, 12 minor archaeological sites, 6 cenotes and one of Merida's important water supply stations.
+On 28 June 1993 the Cuxtal Ecological Reserve was designated to protect the history of the 7 large haciendas, their adjoining pueblas, 12 minor archaeological sites, 6 cenotes and one of Mérida's important water supply stations.
 Hacienda San Pedro Chimay was part of this historic designation.

 Within the reserve are the following protected haciendas: